 Dr. DeSesa is dual board-certified by both the American Board of Oral and Maxillofacial Surgery as well as the National Dental Board of Anesthesiology.
 He is also a Fellow of the American Association of Oral and Maxillofacial Surgeons, the American College of Oral and Maxillofacial Surgeons, and the American Dental Society of Anesthesiology.
 Dr. DeSesa is certified in Advanced Cardiac Life Support, Pediatric Advanced Life Support, and Basic Life Support.
 Dr. DeSesa currently serves on the Executive Board of the Valley District Dental Society, and is Chair of the Ethics Committee, Social Committee, and is an active member of the Education Committee.
 He also serves on the Executive Board and the Emerging Leaders Committee of the Massachusetts Society of Oral and Maxillofacial Surgeons, and is an active member of the Connecticut Society of Oral and Maxillofacial Surgeons, the Massachusetts Dental Society, the Connecticut State Dental Association, the American Dental Association, and the American Academy of Cosmetic Surgery.
-Dr. DeSesa maintains hospital privileges at Mercy Medical Center, Baystate Noble Hospital, Cooley Dickinson Hospital-Mass General Brigham, and Johnson Memorial Medical Center, and John Dempsey Hospital at the University of Connecticut Health Center.
+Dr. DeSesa maintains hospital privileges at Mercy Medical Center, Baystate Noble Hospital, Cooley Dickinson Hospital-Mass General Brigham, and Johnson Memorial Medical Center.
 Dr. DeSesa resides in West Hartford, Connecticut with his wife, son, and daughter.
 Aside from private practice, he is an avid tennis player, and enjoys strength training and spending time with his family and friends.